bulgantamiri/fibostackclient/doc/source/contributor/command-logs.rst

 ====================

-Command specific logs are those messages that used to record info, warning and error generated from a specific command.
-OpenStackClient uses the logger of the module the command belongs to to record the command specific logs.
+Command specific logs are those messages that used to record info, warning and error generated from a specific command. fibostackClient uses the logger of the module the command belongs to to record the command specific logs.

 Example
 ~~~~~~~

-This example shows how to log command specific logs in OpenStackClient.
+This example shows how to log command specific logs in fibostackClient.

 .. code-block:: python

     import logging

-    from openstackclient.i18n import _
+    from fibostackclient.i18n import _

     LOG = logging.getLogger(__name__)     # Get the logger of this module